-4. Parking Structure Signage
+5. Parking Structure Signage

 - a.
 Major Building Signage - 1.
-A maximum of two (2) major building signs shall be permitted on each building. - 2.
-The maximum size of any single major building sign shall be 125 square feet. - 3.
-No more than one (1) sign per building face shall be permitted. - The major building sign shall be located at the top floor of the building, unless otherwise approved by the Architectural Review Committee. - 5.
+A maximum of two (2) major building signs shall be permitted on each parking garage building. - 2.
+The maximum size of any single major building sign shall be 150 square feet. - 3.
+No more than one (1) sign per building face shall be permitted. - 4.
+The major building sign shall be located at the top floor of the building, unless otherwise approved by the Architectural Review Committee. - 5.
 No portion of the major building sign may project above the roof line or parapet wall of the building. - b.
-Building Identification Signage (at vehicular entry locations) - 1.
-A maximum of one (1) sign is permitted at each public entry location. - 2.
-The maximum size of a building identification sign shall be 60 square feet. - 3.
+Building Identification Signage (at vehicular entry locations) - A maximum of one (1) sign is permitted at each public entry location. - 2.
+The maximum size of a building identification sign shall be 75 square feet. - 3.
 The permitted sign shall be located directly above the vehicular entry location(s). - c.
 Building Identification Signage (at pedestrian entry locations) - 1.
-A maximum of one (1) sign is permitted at each public entry location. - The maximum size of each building identification sign shall be 6 square feet. - 3.
+A maximum of one (1) sign is permitted at each public entry location. - 2.
+The maximum size of each building identification sign shall be 6 square feet. - 3.
 The permitted sign may be located adjacent to the entry location, between 2'-0" and 8'-0" above the finished floor, or directly above the public entry location, between 8'-0" and 15'-0" above the finished floor. - d.
-Inner Illuminated Blade-Type "Parking" Arrow Sign - 1.
+Internally Illuminated Blade-Type "Parking" Arrow Sign - 1.
 A maximum of one (1) sign is permitted per entry location. - 2.
 The maximum size of each blade-type "parking" arrow sign shall be 80 square feet. - 5.
-Second Floor Tenant Signage (at lower 2 floors of building) - a.
-See Signage Guidelines for Low-Rise Buildings. - 6.
 First Floor Tenant Signage (at lower 2 floors of building) - a.
 See Signage Guidelines for Low-Rise Buildings.